irrwahn/frelay/README.md

 * Frelay is *not* a way to securely transfer files.
 Do *not* use it to transmit sensitive data!

-* Frelay is *not* a chat software.
-(Although the `PING` command can be abused to send short text messages to another client.)

-* Frelay does *not* provide any means to subdivide users in distinct groups, i.e. it has no notion of concepts like channels or rooms.
+* Frelay is *not* a chat software (although the `PING` command can be abused to send short text messages to another client), and it does *not* provide any means to subdivide users in distinct groups, i.e. it has no notion of concepts like 'channels' or 'rooms'.

 ## Installation

 The C code has no dependencies beyond the C standard library; it should build cleanly with both `gcc` and `clang` in C99 mode.
-The frelay-gui front-end depends on `python3` and `python3-tk`, preferably version 3.4 or higher.
+The frelay-gui front-end depends on `python3` and `python3-tk` (preferably version 3.4 or higher) being installed on the run-time system.

+Hint: After running `make config` the build environment settings can be tweaked by editing `config.mk`, compile time defaults for frelaysrv and frelayclt can be customized by editing `srvcfg.h` and `cltcfg.h`, respectively.

 #### Linux